zammad/zammad-admin-documentation/system/integrations/cti/provider-configurations/sipgate.rst

          :alt: Screenshot showing sample log entries for Sipgates webhook calls to Zammad

-Step 4 (optional): Further configurations for Sipgate If needed, you can now configure Zammads Sipgate integration in more detail.
+Step 4 (optional): Further configurations for Sipgate If needed, you can now configure Zammad's Sipgate integration in more detail.
    You can learn more about your options here:
    :ref:`Sipgate integration settings <sipgate_settings>`.